 Diploma and Dual Credential Requirements

 Admission is determined by a selective process based on academic qualifications.
-Applicants who meet the minimal education requirements may apply, but with the large number of applications in the past few years, the admission process has become much more selective.
-We highly recommend that you complete one or two years of a BSc degree program (three to five university level courses per semester) to make your application more competitive.
-Courses that will receive transfer credits are listed further down on this page.
+Applicants who meet the minimal education requirements may apply, however the admission process has become much more selective due to a large increase in applications over the past few years.
+We highly recommend that you complete one or two years of a Bachelor of Science (BSc) degree program (three to five university level courses per semester) in order to create a more competitive application.
+You will receive transfer credits for select courses, as listed on this page.

 Minimum educational requirements

-If you are a graduate from a foreign high school and/or university, then you must meet the following English requirements before admission into an academic course: » International Student Admission Requirements
+If you are a graduate from a foreign high school and/or university, then you must meet the following English requirements before being granted admission into academic courses at TRU:

 Under normal circumstances, all requirements must have been obtained within five years of application.